Skip to content

 It doesn’t matter that the <y> in rule 1 uses the same variable name as the<y> in rule 2.
 It also doesn’t matter that both conditions with <y> happen to match the same working memory element, (S1 ^number 3).
 In terms of sharing an identity, the only thing that matters is how the rules interact, namely whether there’s a connection between elements in the condition of one rule and elements in the actions of another rule.

-All literal values, for example all of the attribute in Figure 4.4 (superstate, number, intermediate1, etc.) are considered members of the NULL identity.
+All literal values, for example all of the attribute in the explanation trace figure (superstate, number, intermediate1, etc.) are considered members of the NULL identity.

 Variable identities can also be mapped to the NULL identity, which means that any elements in the final rule that share that identity will not be variablized.
 When this happens, we say that the identity has been literalized.
 There are two ways that a rule interaction can effect an identity literalization: